THE MARYLAND PSYCHIATRIC SOCIETY, INC.

 Section 4.
 FINANCE COMMITTEE: The Secretary-Treasurer shall chair a Finance Committee that will prepare an annual budget.
 Other members of this committee shall be appointed by the President.

 Section 5.
-ETHICS COMMITTEE: The Ethics Committee shall consist of three former Presidents plus as many as five but not less than three other members appointed annually by the President.
+ETHICS COMMITTEE: The Ethics Committee shall consist of two former Presidents plus as many as eight but not less than six other members appointed annually by the President.
 If necessary, additional members may be designated by the President to serve on the Ethics Committee for cases when regular members of the Committee are unable to do so.
 In its work, the Committee shall function in accord with American Psychiatric Association Procedures for Handling Complaints of Unethical Conduct.

 The Ethics Committee, after investigation of a complaint of Unethical Conduct, shall report its findings and recommendations to the Council for Council’s review at a closed meeting.
 If Council concurs that a violation of the APA Code of Medical Ethics has occurred, the report shall be forwarded to the American Psychiatric Association for its review in accordance with American Psychiatric Association procedures.
 If the Council does not accept the Committee’s report, it may instruct the Ethics Committee to make additional investigation of the complaint with subsequent report to Council.
 Council shall have final decision over what is forwarded to the American Psychiatric Association.
 The name of a member who resigns during an ethics investigation shall be reported to the membership in the MPS News.